 You may choose to receive the award over a one- or two-year period.
 During the selected period, you may opt to go on sabbatical for the entirety or a portion of the fellowship.
 You may also choose to teach classes part-time and/or to work on the project over the summer.
 On the application, please specify the time you will allot to working on the project.
 This will allow our jurors to determine whether it is feasible for you to accomplish your goals.

 When and how will nominees be informed of the results of the competition?

 Winners will be notified by email shortly after the jury makes its final choices.
-If your nomination is unsuccessful, you will receive an email notification in mid to late April.
+If your nomination is unsuccessful, you will receive an email notification in mid April.

 Owing to the large number of nominees we receive, unfortunately, we are not able to respond to requests for feedback.